benliang99/Goose.ai/sponsors/UMA Protocol.md

 ### Please add a sentence or two on why you're applicable for this prize.

-We are building a data visualization dashboard that monitors UMA Mainnet Voting Entities using The Graph.
+We are built a data visualization dashboard that monitors UMA Mainnet Voting Entities using The Graph.
+Our chatbot component also answers questions about UMA Protocol.

 We retrieve data about UMA Protocol's Mainnet Voting Entities: User, PriceIdentifier, PriceRequest, PriceRequestRound, VoterGroup, CommittedVote, RevealedVote, RewardsClaimed.